-The same doctors from Irvine, CA who looked at stress at the results of email batchers, and the results were clear: it increased productivity. feeling more focused and thus more positive about their work.
+The same doctors from Irvine, CA who looked at stress also looked at the results of email batchers, and the results were clear: it increased productivity.
+Others have reported feeling more focused and thus more positive about their work.

 Take a look at your day and see what you can batch, and when.
 Your body and mind will appreciate you for it – as will your boss.